For sin will not rule over you, because you are not under the law but under grace.” Romans 6:14

 About a zillion years ago, I discovered something called Flonase that changed my life.
 It is a nasal steroid that tricks your nose and eyes into believing that there is nothing in the air.
 It was a game changer and I have used it probably for 30 years or more.
 Wow, it sure made fall easier.
 I might still have some symptoms but at least it was tolerable.
 Well, about five years ago, something happened.
 I started having the same symptoms in the spring too.
 They weren’t as bad, and the Flonase keep everything in balance.
 All that was true until this year.

 All of this is so crazy.
 Some stuff from some plant is doing something to the lining of my sinuses causing them to go nuts and I end up in misery.
 I mean, first, I did nothing to the stinking plants and second, what’s up with my hypersensitive sinuses.
-Something that I can’t even see is making me pretty miserable.
+Something that I can’t even see is making me miserable.
 I know, I should think positive but when you want to take your eyeballs out so you can scratch them better, it is hard to be positive.
 And then I know you aren’t supposed to put your fingers in your eyes, but it feels so good to scratch them.
 Oh, my goodness.

 You know, I wonder what if sin (you know the things that God says we shouldn’t do) was as irritating as whatever it is that is driving me nuts?
 What if it bothered me to the point that I would do anything to stop?
 I do believe my life would be better…I know my life would be better.
 But the problem with sin is the fact we like it way too much.
-To many of us, it’s like the satisfaction I feel when I scratch my eyes or sneeze for the eighth time.
+For many of us, it’s like the satisfaction I feel when I scratch my eyes or sneeze for the eighth time.
 It feels better…it feels good.
 But mark this down.
 There are consequences.

 It is the same way with this sin thing.
 We need to call the sin doctor and that would be Jesus.
 He knows all about sin—how to beat it—how to subdue it, and how to avoid all those nasty consequences.
 He died so that sin wouldn’t win, and He is more than willing to help us, if we ask.
 His death on the cross paid the penalty for our sin but He also gives us victory over the sneezing and itchy eyes part of sin—the day-to-day messiness of sin.
 He gives us sin relief and I love that.